Connection Profile

 - Mode: SOLO payout to username wallet address

-Technical Whitepaper - Version 1.0
+Technical Whitepaper — Version 2.2 (May 2026)

 Most established proof-of-work networks inherit architectural assumptions from Bitcoin, including DNS-based bootstrapping, addrman-driven peer discovery, and an absence of protocol-level incentives for fast relay.
 Irium rethinks these components to produce a mainnet that can launch and sustain itself even if all founding infrastructure disappears.